 The 1987 Great Lakes Water Quality Agreement established 43 of the most polluted locations as Areas of Concern: 26 in the United States, 12 in Canada, and five binational and thus shared between both countries.
 Restoring these areas is dependent on how the water and surrounding land are degraded and what uses people can’t enjoy because of the pollution and degradation, which are identified as beneficial use impairments or BUIs.

 For each Area of Concern, the two federal governments, states and provinces develop Remedial Action Plans or RAPs that outline BUIs and their causes, actions needed to restore the area, agencies and organizations responsible for these actions and the timeline to complete them, criteria to measure that all BUIs have been restored, and when the area can be taken off the list.
 Using the Great Lakes Water Quality Agreement’s ecosystem approach is also mandated, which accounts for interrelationships among air, water, land and all living things and involves all users and responsible agencies in the area’s management.

 The process to clean up Areas of Concern has proven difficult and expensive, and so far has spanned more than three decades.
-Seven areas have been delisted and two have been designated as in recovery.
+As of 2021, nine areas have been delisted and two have been designated as in recovery.
 Both countries have committed billions of dollars and created extensive local and regional partnerships to develop and implement each Area of Concern’s RAP.
 The 2012 agreement outlines a multi-step process to create and implement RAPs based on these decades of experience, and funding provided by the federal governments, states and provinces continues to ensure that BUIs in each Area of Concern are restored.
 The IJC reports on progress for each Area of Concern in its triennial assessment reports.
 Detailed information on BUIs, delisting criteria and agency links can be found here.

 Citizen Involvement in Areas of Concern